The UK data governance landscape: explainer

-The Royal Society is contributing to public and policy debates around these questions.
+The Royal Society has also contributed to public and policy debates around questions such as:

 The Royal Society is working with a number of partners to explore concepts related to digital disruption, including techUK, the British Academy, the Alan Turing Institute and the Leverhulme Centre for Future of Intelligence.

 In March 2020, the Royal Society partnered with the Ada Lovelace Institute, the Alan Turing Institute, the British Academy, DataKind UK, the Leverhulme Centre for the Future of Intelligence and the Open Data Institute to explore the application of governance principles to citizen data science (PDF).
 This includes thinking about application of practical governance mechanisms in civil society, in recruiting and using volunteer data science skills and in enabling the collaborative use and maintenance of open datasets.